MindaugasVaitkus2/AI-From-Scratch/README.md

 Elon Musk with his company Neuralink, Tesla, OpenAI and then we have Google with its applications like Youtube, Google Translate and so on along with IBM Watson, Microsoft, Netflix, Facebook and even Instagram.
 All of them they use AI.

 <hr>

+# Fields in Artificial Intelligence

+Artificial Intelligence is very vast field, some of which contains:

+    - Machine Learning
+    - Natural Language Processing
+    - Computer Vision
+    - Robotics

+### Machine Learning

+Machine Learning is a subfield of AI which deals predictive analysis and deep learning.
+It is a method where the target(goal) is defined and the steps to reach that target is learned by the machine itself by training(gaining experience).

+For example to identify a simple object such as an apple or orange.
+The target is achieved not by explicitly specifying the details about it and coding it but it is just as we teach a child by showing multiple different pictures of it and therefore allowing the machine to define the steps to identify it like an apple or an orange.

+### Natural Language Processing

+Natural Language Processing is broadly defined as the automatic manipulation of natural language, like speech and text, by software.
+One of the well-known examples of this is email spam detection as we can see how it has improved in our mail system.

+### Computer Vision

+Computer Vision can be said as a field which enables the machines to see.
+Machine vision captures and analyses visual information using a camera, analog-to-digital conversion, and digital signal processing.
+It can be compared to human eyesight but it is not bound by the human limitation which can enable it to see through walls(now that would be interesting if we can have implants that can make us see through the wall).
+It is usually achieved through machine learning to get the best possible results so we could say that these two fields are interlinked.

+### Robotics

+Robotics: It is a field of engineering focused on the design and manufacturing of robots.
+Robots are often used to perform tasks that are difficult for humans to perform or perform consistently.
+Examples include car assembly lines, in hospitals, office cleaner, serving foods, and preparing foods in hotels, patrolling farm areas and even as police officers.
+Recently machine learning has been used to achieve certain good results in building robots that interact socially(Sophia)